teenyHermitCrab/Bot_Slartibartfast/README.md

 # Bot_Slartibartfast
 CO2, temp, humidity, ~~PM2.5~~ (not yet connected) sensor.
-Uploads to dashboard.
+Uploads to data to web dashboard.

 ## Dependencies
 - [Adafruit CircuitPython](https://github.com/adafruit/circuitpython)
-- libraries .  list individually and point to a .zip
+- libraries .
+TODO: list individually and point to a .zip

 ## Description
 Bot Slartibartfast hosts air quality sensors.
 It has a small TFT display for displaying values.
 Buttons next to display cycle the display modes.